-My interests are in leadership development, spiritual guidance, outreach strategies for growth, educating people about Judaism’s beauty, and helping people and organizations with the resources they need to carry out a plan of growth.
+I am interested in leadership development, spiritual guidance, outreach strategies that engage people, educating people about Judaism’s beauty, and helping people and organizations with the resources they need to carry out a plan of growth.
 You can read more about that here.

 WHERE IS JUDAISM HEADED?

 We all share a response to that question, since Judaism is us.
 We need to take more of an active stance in our future.
 We need to speak up.
 People have abandoned Jewish practices without even fully exploring the full potential of what is in our tradition.
 The Torah offers a beautiful road map for all of life, yet often remains an unstudied text.
 I think we need to do better.

 If you are curious about the future of Judaism and Jewish practices, I hope you will read my blog and get inspired to ‘Reclaim Judaism’ as the vibrant, exciting opportunity it is for those who want it to be part of their lives.
 I also think that reaching out to the under-affiliated is hugely important.

 WHY I HAVE GRATITUDE